Javier-Tan/discord_bot/README.md

 source _setup_venv.sh
 ```

-Run the bot from the home directory with the command
+Run the bot locally from the home directory with the command
 ```
 python3 main.py
 ```